Linking Unmanic Installations

 At this point, this documentation makes the following assumptions about the existing setup thus far:

-• Both installations are connected via Link.
+mainandremote. - Both installations are connected via

-• Each installation has 1 library setup.
+Link. - Each installation has 1 library setup.

-• The library on main has either File Monitor, and/or Library scanner enabled (based upon the needs of the reader).
+mainhas eitherFile Monitor, and/orLibrary scannerenabled (based upon the needs of the reader).

 For the purposes of this exercise, our objective now is to ensure all work is sent exclusively to remote.
 In order to create this pipeline, proceed as follows:

-• Add a tag to the library on main.
+main.
 We'll use the string "work" with no quotes.
-Remember to hit the Enter key after typing the string or the tag won't persist.
+Remember to hit the Enter key after typing the string or the tag won't persist. - Add the same tag to the library on

-• Add the same tag to the worker on remote.
+remote. - Add the same tag to the worker on

 With this setup in place, the work flow operates as follows: